Nathalie Krassovska

-Nathalie "Natasha" Krassovska (1918–2005) was a Russian born prima ballerina and teacher of classical ballet most noted for her work with the Ballet Russe de Monte Carlo.
-Following her decades-long career, she moved to the U.S., where she founded the Krassovska Ballet Jeunesse.
+Nathalie "Natasha" Krassovska (Note: Наталья Красовская.) (born Nathalie Leslie; (Note: Наталья Лесли.)
+June 1, 1918 – February 8, 2005) was a Russian-born prima ballerina and teacher of classical ballet most noted for her work with the Ballet Russe de Monte Carlo.
+Following her decades-long career, she moved to the United States, where she founded the Krassovska Ballet Jeunesse.
 Krassovska taught, choreographed and performed until her death.

 Early life

 Krassovska was born Nathalie Leslie in Petrograd, the daughter of a Russian mother and Scottish father.
 Depending on the source her birthdate is recorded as June 1 or June 3, with the year ranging from 1917 to 1919, most frequently 1918.
 Her grandmother was a soloist with the Bolshoi Ballet; her mother Lydia Krassovska was a dancer with Diaghilev's Ballets Russes.

 Young Nathalie began her ballet studies with her grandmother, but her formal training took place in Europe.
-In Paris, she trained with Olga Preobrajenska, St Petersburg's pre-Revolutionary prima ballerina.
+In Paris, she trained with Olga Preobrajenska, St. Petersburg's pre-Revolutionary prima ballerina.
 In London, she studied with Russian ballet master Nikolai Legat.
-Under the name of Nathalie Leslie she danced with Ida Rubinstein's company at the Paris Opera.
+Under the name of Nathalie Leslie, she danced with Ida Rubinstein's company at the Paris Opera.
 At age 14, she was selected by Bronislava Nijinska for her company, the Théâtre de la Danse.
 In 1933, she joined George Balanchine's short-lived Les Ballets.
 After Les Ballets, Krassovska partnered with Serge Lifar for a tour of South America.